 Grunt – Good friend of mine from back in college, sometimes trail companion.
 Father to The General.
 Got his name due to a former occupation.

-The General – Grunt’s middle son, currently 16 yrs old.
+The General – Grunt’s middle son, currently 19 yrs old and in the Army now, even though he earned that trail name when he was 11.
 Hiked with him once or twice.
 Earned his name for how relentlessly he bossed his dad around.

 Lucky – New neighbor.
 Not sure if this is the trail name he wants to use or not, but I plucked it from some of his stories of being in the Marines.